 Patients with COPD may also present with acute, severe shortness of breath, fever, and chest pain during acute infectious exacerbation.
-See our topic on Acute exacerbation of chronic obstructive pulmonary disease for further information.
+See Acute exacerbation of chronic obstructive pulmonary disease.

 In addition to airflow limitation, the GOLD guidelines recognize the importance of exacerbations in affecting the natural course of COPD, and place emphasis on assessment of symptoms, risk factors for exacerbations, and comorbidities.

-The GOLD guideline uses a combined COPD assessment approach to group patients according to symptoms and previous history of exacerbations.
+The GOLD guideline uses a combined ‘ABE’ approach to assess patients according to their level of symptoms and previous history of exacerbations.
 Symptoms are assessed using the mMRC or CAT scale.
 Exacerbations are assessed independently of symptoms to highlight their clinical relevance.

-Group A: low risk (0-1 exacerbation per year, not requiring hospitalization) and fewer symptoms (mMRC 0-1 or CAT <10)
+Group A: low risk (0-1 exacerbations per year, not requiring hospitalization) and fewer symptoms (mMRC 0-1 or CAT <10)

-Group B: low risk (0-1 exacerbation per year, not requiring hospitalization) and more symptoms (mMRC ≥2 or CAT ≥10)
+Group B: low risk (0-1 exacerbations per year, not requiring hospitalization) and more symptoms (mMRC ≥2 or CAT ≥10)

 Obstructive sleep apnea is associated with increased risk of death and hospitalization in patients with COPD and a sleep study should be considered.

 Exercise testing can be useful in patients with a disproportional degree of dyspnea.
 It can be performed on a cycle or treadmill ergometer, or by a simple timed walking test (e.g., 6 minutes, or duration <6 minutes).
 Exercise testing is also of use in selecting patients for rehabilitation.
 Respiratory muscle function may also be tested if dyspnea or hypercapnia are disproportionately increased with respect to FEV1, as well as in patients with poor nutrition and those with corticosteroid myopathy.